What is in this leaflet

-Because of the increased risk of muscle problems, the 80 mg dose is only for patients at high risk of heart disease problems who have not reached their cholesterol goal on lower doses.
+The maximum dose of simvastatin is 80 mg per day.
+This dose should only be used in patients at a high risk of heart problems who have responded to lower doses.

 When to take it

-Take SIMVAR once a day in the evening.
+Take this medicine at the same time each day, preferably in the evening.
 The liver produces its greatest amount of cholesterol when the body is at rest and when there is no dietary intake.
-For most people this is at night when asleep.
-Therefore, SIMVAR is more effective when taken in the evening.
-A good time would be after your evening meal.
-However, it does not matter whether you take it before or after food.
+For most people, this is at night when asleep.
+Therefore, this medicine is more effective when taken in the evening, such as after your evening meal, however it can be taken without food.